-When deployed on Blaxel, MCP servers are hosted on Global Agentics Network, a high-availability and low-latency compute infrastructure.
-You only provide the code, and Blaxel automates its hosting, execution and scaling - providing you with one single global endpoint to access the MCP server.
+You only provide the MCP server code, and Blaxel automates its hosting, execution and scaling - providing you with one single global endpoint to access the MCP server.
+The deployed server implements Blaxel’s customized WebSockets transport layer.

 MCP hosting on Blaxel

-Blaxel has a purpose-built implementation for MCP transport that uses WebSockets protocol instead of Server-Sent Events (SSE) or stdio to feature robust capabilities — including persistent connections with automatic reconnection handling, multi-tenant support, health monitoring, and seamless AI framework integration.
+Blaxel has a purpose-built implementation for MCP transport that uses WebSockets protocol instead of Server-Sent Events (SSE) or stdio to feature cloud deployment capabilities.

 At this time, MCP servers deployed on Blaxel are only hosted server-side and cannot be installed locally.
 Only WebSockets protocol is supported.